Does this website's content on restricted stock also apply to restricted stock units (RSUs)?

 Instead of doubling all of our content on restricted stock to substitute the phrase "restricted stock units" in otherwise identical text, we have fashioned our content on restricted stock to apply to RSUs as well.
 Assume our use of the term "restricted stock" includes RSUs unless the discussion involves either of the above two exceptions, or we specifically state that the text does not apply to RSUs (or applies only to RSUs).

 RSU grants to executives sometimes include features that allow the deferral of taxation beyond vesting, which does not apply to restricted stock.
-Our site has a special section on RSUs to cover topics and issues that are unique to RSUs, and the differences between RSUs and restricted stock.
+Our site has a special section on RSUs to cover topics and issues that are unique to RSUs, including an FAQ with a handy table that explains key differences between RSUs and restricted stock.